Archive for July, 2008

 The boys are growing leaps and bounds in their development, and more noticeably in their vocabulary.
 It was like all of a sudden they woke up talking!
 Their favorite thing to play now it I gotchu!
 It is so cute to watch because they come up to me and try and tickle me and say I GOTCHU mommy!
 I usually go after them and they just laugh and spit all over themselves.
 They get to laughing so much that eventually the only thing they can get out is I GOT before they take off running and laughing in between hiccups!
 LOL

-Today Nicholas has a new word…it is Octopus!
+Today Bubs has a new word…it is Octopus!
 But he pronounces it Pot-o-puts hehe…so cute!

 10 things that are good for you…they might surprise you